-- Add the constraint in the editable constraints grid or open the Set Input Delay Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Input Delay. - Click the icon. - Right-click the Input Delay in the Constraint Browser. - Double-click any field in the Input Delay Constraints grid.
+1. From SmartTime Constraints Editor, Open the Set Input Delay Constraint dialog box using one of the following methods: From the SmartTime Actions menu, choose Constraints > Input Delay.

+- Right-click the Input Delay in the Constraint Browser and choose Add Input Delay Constraint. - Double-click Input Delay in the Constraints Browser.

+The Add Input Delay Constraint dialog box appears (as shown below).
 The Set Input Delay Constraint dialog box appears (as shown below).

-Figure 92 · Set Input Delay Dialog Box
+Figure 24 · Add Input Delay Dialog Box

-- 2. Select either External Setup/Hold or Input Delay. - External Setup/Hold enables you to enter an input delay constraint by specifying the timing budget inside the FPGA using the external setup and hold time.
-This is the default selection.
+2. Select either External Setup/Hold or Input Delay.

-Note: The external hold information is currently used for analysis only and not by the optimization tools.
-For the basic timing analysis flow of a simple design, select External Setup/Hold.

-• Input Delay enables you to enter an input delay constraint by specifying the timing budget outside the FPGA.
-You can enter the Maximum Delay, the Minimum Delay, or both.

-Note: The Minimum Delay is currently used for analysis only and not by the optimization tools.
+- External Setup/Hold enables you to enter an input delay constraint by - specifying the timing budget inside the FPGA using the external setup and hold time.
+This is the default selection. - Note: The external hold information is currently used for analysis only and not by the optimization tools.
+For the basic timing analysis flow of a simple design, select External Setup/Hold. - Input Delay enables you to enter an input delay constraint by - specifying the timing budget outside the FPGA.
+You can enter the - Maximum Delay, the Minimum Delay, or both. - Note: The Minimum Delay is currently used for analysis only and not by the optimization tools.

 When you change values in one view, SmartTime automatically updates the other view.

-Specify the Input Port or click the Browse button to display the Select Ports for Input Delay dialog box.
+2. Specify the Input Port or click the Browse button to display the Select Ports for Input Delay dialog box.